alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 Once I see papers as promising ideas instead of ground truth, prior work doesn't intimidate me as much.
 At the same time, there's still a vast ocean of prior work, and I can barely keep myself afloat.
+Still, I'm doing research!
+Literally pushing the boundaries of human knowledge.
+Better to light one candle than to curse the darkness.

-It takes me two weeks to write my first line of code.
-Reading papers isn't enough.
-I need to implement something to actually understand what it does.
+It takes me a while to realize reading papers isn't enough.
+I need to implement their ideas to understand them better.
+I write my first line of code two weeks after starting.

 It takes me another week to get my code to work.